 Radiation exposure.
 Mammograms require very small doses of radiation.
 The risk of harm from this radiation exposure is low, but repeated x-rays have the potential to cause cancer.
 Although the potential benefits of mammography nearly always outweigh the potential harm from the radiation exposure, women should talk with their health care providers about the need for each x-ray.
 In addition, they should always let their health care provider and the x-ray technologist know if there is any possibility that they are pregnant, because radiation can harm a growing fetus.

 Where can I find current recommendations for screening mammography?

-Many organizations and professional societies, including the United States Preventive Services Task Force (which is convened by the Agency for Healthcare Research and Quality, a federal agency), have developed guidelines for mammography screening, as summarized by the Centers for Disease Control and Prevention (CDC).
+Many organizations and professional societies, including the United States Preventive Services Task Force (which is convened by the Agency for Healthcare Research and Quality, a federal agency), have developed guidelines for mammography screening.
 All recommend that women talk with their doctor about the benefits and harms of mammography, when to start screening, and how often to be screened.

 Although NCI does not issue guidelines for cancer screening, it conducts and facilitates basic, clinical, and translational research that informs standard clinical practice and medical decision making that other organizations may use to develop guidelines.

 What is the best method of screening for breast cancer?

 Regular high-quality screening mammograms and clinical breast exams are the most sensitive ways to screen for breast cancer.